vinarmani/swap-protocol/swap-protocol-spec.md

 **Multi-Party Escrow (Type 2):** This Payment contains the full data for a transaction, minus the signature(s) on the input(s) contributed by the party that initiated the corresponding Signal.
 For validation purposes, the ScriptPubKey of the script contract is also included in the metadata.
 The required format for the message is:
 * ```OP_RETURN <lokad_id_int = 'SWP\x00'> <swp_msg_class = 0x02> <swp_msg_type = 0x02> <chunk_count_int> <signal_tx_id> <p2sh_scriptPubKey> <chunk_X_data_bytes>```

-**Threshold Crowdfunding (Type 3):** This Payment contains only the data for a single, signed Transaction Input (TxIn) precisely as it would appear in a transaction spending the outputs in the corresponding Signal.
+**Threshold Crowdfunding (Type 3):** This Payment contains only the data for signed Transaction Inputs (TxIns) precisely as would appear in a the raw data of a transaction spending to the outputs in the corresponding Signal.
 This represents the contribution, of the party making the Payment, to the crowdfunding campaign.
 The required format for the message is:
 * ```OP_RETURN <lokad_id_int = 'SWP\x00'> <swp_msg_class = 0x02> <swp_msg_type = 0x03> <chunk_count_int> <signal_tx_id> <chunk_X_data_bytes>```

 ## 2.2 Oracle Signals